Endorectal Balloons for Prostate Radiation Therapy

 What is an endorectal balloon?

-Rectal balloons are made of a soft pliable material.
-They have flexible rounded tips with a small narrow balloon on one end of a thin tube that is connected to a syringe on the other end.
-The balloon is lubricated first and inserted into the rectum while you are lying on your back on the treatment table with your knees bent and your feet resting flat on the table.
-Then water (or another liquid) is inserted into the tube from the syringe to fill the balloon.
-The water stays in the balloon during the treatment, after treatment is complete all the water from the balloon is removed via the tube and the syringe and the balloon is removed from the rectum.
-A new balloon will be used each day for treatment.
+An endorectal balloon is a small device made of a soft moveable material.
+It has a flexible rounded tip with a small narrow balloon on one end of a thin tube.
+The balloon is lubricated (gel used to make the balloon go in smoothly) and placed into the rectum.
+This is done while you are lying on your back on a treatment table with your knees bent and your feet resting flat on the table.
+Water (or another liquid) is then put into the tube using a syringe.
+This fills up the balloon.
+The water stays in the balloon during the treatment.
+Once treatment is done, the water from the balloon is taken out through the tube using the syringe.
+The syringe is taken off of the tube and the balloon is taken out of the rectum.
+A new balloon and syringe will be used each day for treatment.
+You will also have it placed for the CT scan, which is used to plan your radiation treatments (also known as the simulation session).

 Why are endorectal balloons used?

-The rectal balloon has no seams and a soft/flexible rounded tip that is about the same diameter as a straw.
-Most patients report that they feel some pressure once the balloon is inserted and inflated.
-Studies have shown that about 97% of patients have tolerated the balloon throughout treatment.
+The balloon has no seams and a soft/flexible rounded tip that is about the same diameter as a straw.
+Most patients say that they feel some pressure, but not pain, while the balloon is being placed and filled with water.
+Most patients do not have issues with the balloon throughout treatment.

 Ronson, B., Yonemoto, L., Rossi, C., Slater, J. (2006).
 Patient tolerance of rectal balloons in conformal radiation treatment of prostate cancer.
 International Journal of Radiation Oncology Biology Physics, 64(5): 1367-70. https://www.redjournal.org/article/S0360-3016(05)02866-X/fulltext